FredHutch/tfcb_2022/lectures/lecture03/03-redirection/README.md

 Now it's your turn.
 Use redirection to count the number of files in the `lecture03` directory.
-(Remember the various flags we used for `ls`, and the fact that you can give it an argument.)
+(Remember the various flags we used for `ls`, and the fact that you can give it an argument, as well as the thing-counting command we encountered towards the end of `01-first-steps.md`.)

 ## Filtering

 One often wants to take a subset of the output that one gets from a command, and pass it to another command.
-Enter the `grep` command.
+For example, there is the `grep` command.
 Try

     ls ../slides/images